PiyushSuthar/ig-dynamic-story/README.md

 ### Usage
 You'll have to turn off `2FA` before proceeding, and prefer using it on your home network only.

+> ⚠ There's a chance that your account mighjt get banned, `Use at your own risk`.

 Check [template directory](/src/templates) for `index.html`, which is the template for the image and it uses [Handlebars JS](https://handlebarsjs.com/).

 Clone the repository.